ProseMirror/prosemirror-changeset/README.md

 A change set tracks the changes to a document from a given point in the past.
-It condenses a number of step maps down to a flat sequence of replacements, and simplifies replacments that partially undo themselves by comparing their content.
+It condenses a number of step maps down to a flat sequence of replacements, and simplifies replacements that partially undo themselves by comparing their content.

  * **`changes`**`: [Change]`\